jph00/BaseMath/README.md

 # BaseMath

 Basic math functions for float and double arrays in Swift, with no dependencies.
 Generally around 3-5x faster than standard swift loops or maps.
-These functions are provided (all also have a version suffixed with `_` and a version prefixed with `sum` - see below of details):
+These functions are provided (all also have an in-place version suffixed with `_` and a reduction version prefixed with `sum` - see below of details):

 - Binary functions,: `min`, `max`, `pow`, `atan2`, `copysign`, `fdim`, `fmax`, `fmin`, `hypot`, `nextafter`, `add`, `sub`, `mul`, `div`, `subRev`, `divRev`
 - Unary functions,: `acos`, `acosh`, `asin`, `asinh`, `atan`, `atanh`, `cbrt`, `cos`, `cosh`, `erf`, `erfc`, `exp`, `exp2`, `expm1`, `log`, `log10`, `log1p`, `log2`, `logb`, `nearbyint`, `rint`, `sin`, `sinh`, `tan`, `tanh`, `tgamma`